COS301-SE-2024/WriteMe/apps/writeme-docs/docs/architectural-requirements.md

   </li>

   <li><strong>Reliability</strong>
+  <br></br> Ensures consistent availability and functionality of the application.
+Achieving high uptime and minimizing downtime through reliable hosting, proactive monitoring, and efficient error handling processes ensures uninterrupted service for users.
+By prioritizing reliability, the application builds user confidence, supports continuous operations, and minimizes disruptions that could impact user productivity or experience.
     <ol className="srs-bullets">
         <li>The system should be available and functional at all times once deployed, meaning an uptime greater than 99% should be achieved.<br></br><strong>Implementation: </strong>Since the system is hosted on AWS uptime can be assumed due to their management.
         </li>